Vineethreddyc11/OCR-in-Python-with-OpenCV-Tesseract-and-Pytesseract/README.md

 - deskwing
 - template matching.

-Different methods can come in handy with different kinds of images.

 ### Bounding box information using Pytesseract

-While running and image through the tesseract OCR engine, pytesseract allows you to get bounding box imformation
+While running and image through the tesseract OCR engine, pytesseract allows to get bounding box imformation
 - on a character level
 - on a word level
 - based on a regex template

-We will see how to obtain all of them.

 ### Page Segmentation Modes

 There are several ways a page of text can be analysed.
-The tesseract api provides several page segmentation modes if you want to run OCR on only a small region or in different orientations, etc.
+The tesseract api provides several page segmentation modes to run OCR on only a small region or in different orientations, etc.

 Here's a list of the supported page segmentation modes by tesseract.
-Check it out here

 0    Orientation and script detection (OSD) only.
 1    Automatic page segmentation with OSD.